chung-leong/progressive-json/examples/wordpress/README.md

 ## Conclusion

 This library is designed to let you preload extra data without paying a penalty in terms of first-content time.
-It does a decent job in most cases even when no modification was done on the server-side.
+It does a decent job in most cases even when no modifications was made on the server-side.
 Implementing streaming does improve things a bit.
 For database queries that require more time (full-text search, for instance), the improvement to response time could potentially be significantly larger than shown by this example.
-Streaming also reduces memory usage, which could help your site scale a bit better.
+Streaming also reduces memory usage, helping your site scale a bit better.